Hemanth-Reddy08/windows-linux-infrastructure-lab/README.md

 - Promoted server to Domain Controller
 - Created a new AD forest and domain
 - Configured domain functional level
-- Verified replication and SYSVOL health via `dcdiag` and `repadmin`

 ---